Communication Skills – How to have effective communication.

 Also, people are inclined to find the information they receive directly from the sender credible unlike emails.
 This highlights the importance of ensuring your nonverbal communication is in line with the intended message.

 Your appearance and even type of clothing send powerful nonverbal signals.
 Remember that when in conservative suits people may often find you unapproachable even when it is not your intention.
-The next time you have team building event with your staff encourage everyone to attend dressed informally.
+The next time you have a team building event with your staff encourage everyone to attend dressed informally.

 An open-door policy is one of the most effective communication skills.
 It encourages an open flow of communication while demonstrating your accessibility as a manager.
 What’s more, gossip and negative rumours are rife in companies where managers shut their doors.
 This is due to a barrier in communication between management and lower-level employees who end up speculating.
-In such cases, the management appears disengaged and uninterested in the daily company activities.
+In such cases, the management appears disengaged and uninterested in daily company activities.

 “Research indicates that employees have three prime needs: Interesting work, recognition for doing a good job, and being let in on things that are going on in the company.”